-- Some women report weight changes or mood changes, but available evidence does not support the idea that the implant is a direct cause of these.
+- Some women report weight changes or mood changes, but available evidence does not support the idea that the implant causes these.

 WHEN AND HOW IS IT INSERTED AND REMOVED?

 The implant is inserted by a doctor or nurse who has been specially trained to do this procedure.
-The insertion is a simple procedure which involves a small amount of local anaesthetic to numb the skin then the implant is inserted just under the skin in the inner aspect of your upper arm.
-A crepe bandage will be placed around that part of your arm for 24 hours to reduce swelling and bruising and to reduce any risk of infection
+The insertion is a simple procedure which involves a small amount of local anaesthetic to numb the skin, then the implant is inserted just under the skin in the inner aspect of your upper arm.
+A crepe bandage will be placed around that part of your arm for 24 hours to reduce swelling and bruising and also to reduce any risk of infection.

-The implant is usually inserted in the first five days of your period but can be inserted at other times if there is no chance you could be pregnant.
-When inserted within the first 5 days of your period it is effective immediately.
-When inserted at other times in your cycle it will take 7 days to be effective.
+The implant is usually inserted in the first five days of your period but it can be inserted at other times if there is no chance that you could be pregnant.
+When it is inserted within the first 5 days of your period it is effective immediately.
+When it is inserted at other times in your cycle it will take 7 days to be effective.
 It is safe to have it inserted following the birth of a baby.

 The implant can be left in place for three years, after this time it will need to be replaced.
 It can be removed earlier if desired.
 Removal is usually a simple procedure which involves a small amount of local anaesthetic to numb the skin before a very small incision is made and the implant removed.